kaeeraa/kaede/docs/README.md

 context menu has 50000 z-index log menu     has 40000 z-index sidebar      has 3000 z-index

+Apparently, this shit is not going to work because tauri exposes __TAURI_INTERNALS__ to the `window` object.
+Nothing I can do about it, right?

+Update: yeah, `window.__TAURI_INTERNALS__` are frozen.
+But even if I somehow disable freezing, clone the `window.__TAURI_INTERNALS__.invoke` function, overwrite/delete it, and freeze the whole `window.__TAURI_INTERNALS__`, Tauri will just break since it accesses invokes from `window` (even in rust).

+Now I need to make some safe fine-grained permission system that manually exposes some JS capabilities, safe DOM wrappers, app functions and variables, Tauri-specific scopes, and only then the whole unrestricted environment (for DOM and full Tauri API).
+(Also need to take care of `plugin-shell` that allows to execute `java` with any arguments.
+Maybe not allow it unless unrestricted environment?)

+restricted environment will run in compartments, unrestricted environment is basically a `new Function` or `eval` in case of Module Federation Runtime API.

+Also, not related to extensions, but I can implement a `temporary launcher version switcher` that will fetch the JS code, save it in the directory somewhere that JS bindings can't access, and execute it instead of the bundled into the launcher JS assets.
 </details>

 If there is no video, [click here](https://github.com/user-attachments/assets/a1ccc9f2-0244-437b-8883-a68a26953e2a)